-In the back of my mind, I always knew that I got my dad’s back, I lost him a couple of years ago so could be him protecting me through all this time.
-I can tell for sure I feel his love in the smallest things in life so my way of giving that back is showing him that he raised a brave woman that will stand for herself and will endure through the hardest tests in life.
+I have always had my dad’s back.
+I lost him a couple of years ago, so it could be him protecting me all this time.
+I can tell for sure that I feel his love in the smallest things in life, so my way of giving that back is showing him he raised a brave woman who will stand for herself and will endure through the hardest tests in life.

-The first pages of Memento Mori were supposedly how-to-s to prepare yourself to transcend, from getting into a deeply relaxing state which could get you to lower your heart rate to even have enough courage to get your soul out of your body by yourself, an authentic out-of-body-experience which I like to call a “body split” before actually dying, interesting and scary as you may not know.
+The first pages of Memento Mori were supposedly how-tos to prepare yourself to transcend, from getting into a deeply relaxed state to lower your heart rate, thus giving you enough courage to get your soul out of your body by yourself—an authentic out-of-body-experience I like to call a “body split” before actually dying.

-I got into one of the first topics: “Transition through smells, sounds, visuals” I was kind of, ¿What do they mean by visuals as you’re supposed to keep your eyes shut while getting into that state of quietness?
-I was eager so I set up everything, I had some candles, oils, and even mantras which allow you to let’s say “disconnect” pretty quick.
-In fact, after a few 15 minutes of being into a complete full relaxation mode, I just followed the next instruction, I’m a dedicated reader so it was easy for me to memorize the steps so I didn’t have to check on the book again.
+I got into one of the first topics: “Transition through smells, sounds, visuals.”
+I was kind of thinking, What do they mean by visuals, since you’re supposed to keep your eyes shut while getting into that state of quietness?
+I was eager so I set everything up.
+I had candles, oils, and even mantras, which allow you to, let’s say, “disconnect” pretty quick.
+In fact, after about fifteen minutes of being in complete relaxation mode, I just followed the next instruction.
+I’m a dedicated reader, so it was easy for me to memorize the steps.
+I didn’t have to check the book again.

-Just a simple phrase that praised: “Into this perfect state I behave and became” according to the book it should be said two times… but patiently and meaning what you’re saying, but as I didn’t see any change, I decided to say it a couple of times more.
+Just a simple phrase that praised: “Into this perfect state I behave and became.”
+According to the book, it should be said twice . . . but patiently, and meaning what you’re saying.
+Since I didn’t see any change, though, I decided to say it a couple more times.

-Some people say that they need to see to believe well I have learned that it doesn’t necessarily work like that and to be honest, I think I have reached a level where experience has made me realize that not everybody is capable of spotting things and some things, I have seen were meant to be shown to me,
+Some people say they need to see to believe.
+Well, I have learned that it doesn’t necessarily work like that and, to be honest, I think I have reached a level where experience has made me realize that not everybody is capable of spotting things.
+And some things I have seen were meant to be shown to me.

-I’m far from being able to explain as I’m no expert but I know enough to tell I’m not the same woman.
+I’m far from being able to explain, as I’m no expert, but I know enough to tell I’m not the same woman.

-I have never felt a presence like that day, is indescribable, solely the feeling of having something breathing by your side being quite sure that there’s no one else in that space with you is just terrifying, in my case, it wasn’t breathing exactly but a heavy staring look that could be felt even though there weren’t eyes to look at.
+I have never felt a presence like that day.
+It’s indescribable.
+Having the feeling of something breathing by your side—being sure there’s no one else in that space with you—is just terrifying.
+In my case, it wasn’t breathing exactly, but a heavy staring look that could be felt, even though there were no eyes to look at.

-The Memento Mori as I said before is meant to be a guide to those enthusiasts that like to put anything to the test whenever it comes to the supernatural, I just didn’t know a couple of phrases would get me this far, would make me release something that has been in me for so long and also has affected my entire life.
+Memento Mori, as I said before, is meant to be a guide to those enthusiasts that like to put anything to the test when it comes to the supernatural.
+I just didn’t know a couple of phrases would get me this far, and would make me release something that has been in me for so long and has affected my entire life.